What is “metabolic damage” according to Dr. Layne Norton?

-There is a system of interconnected natural laws that could very well qualify as cold and ruthless Gods on Earth.
+There is a system of interconnected natural laws that could qualify as cold and ruthless Gods on Earth.
 One of those laws says that nothing in nature can be lost.
 Material things may change their state, but they don’t just disappear into the nothingness.
-This is one of the few things I remember from balancing chemical equations in my high school chemical classes.
+This is one of the few things that I remember from balancing chemical equations in school.

-Lyle McDonald says it’s water weight.
+Lyle McDonald says it’s water weight

-Lyle McDonald has opposed to the metabolic damage idea and explained the gained weight on a super low calorie diet with the need of the body to compensate by retaining water.
+According to Lyle McDonald, the extra weight gained on a super low-calorie diet is water weight that the body holds in an attempt to compensate.
 I am not a scientist, but this certainly makes much more sense than gaining fat when you are barely eating and doing tons of cardio.

-My experience with low calorie diets.
+My experience with low-calorie diets

 It’s just no practical…

-Can you explain to me why would anybody monitor every single bite to the point where a few weekly carbs can be tracked?
+Can you explain to me why anyone would monitor every single bite to the point where a few weekly carbs can be tracked?
 Oh, wait.
 Don’t explain anything.
 Save it for your doctors in the mad house.